marijnh/blog/_posts/2024-10-25-value-reference-semantics.md

 programming languages or systems strictly prescribe one or the other, but in many cases you can use both.

+In such a system, as a user of a data type, you _will_ need to know what style of data type you are dealing with, in order to use it correctly and effectively.

 ## Reference Semantics

 Records are implemented as a piece of memory where their content is laid out at adjacent memory positions.
 The way to identify such a record value is by its memory address.

-Memory can be changed, so records can be changed.
-You can write new values into their fields, and thus the content of a record changes over its lifetime.
+Memory can be written to, so records can be changed.
+You can put new values into their fields, and thus the content of a record changes over its lifetime.